lostfictions/znv/README.md

   // development and testing.
   { production: "prod default", _: "dev default" }

-  // default for all environments, but require the var to be defined in prod.
+  // default for all environments, but require the var to be passed in in prod.
   { production: undefined, _: "dev default" }

   // unconditional default. equivalent to adding `.default("some default")`